The Only Testimony to the Murder of Jews in Gniewoszów

 An article presenting testimony of the killing of Jews committed after World War II by their Polish neighbors is a small, yet, for us, highly significant element in the reconstruction of the history of Polish complicity in the Holocaust.

-In August 2014, 69 years after the murder of her Jewish neighbors, Helena wrote a letter to the Jewish Historical Institute (ŻIH) in Warsaw asking to help her find Janek.
+In August 2014, 69 years after the murder of her Jewish neighbors, Pelagia Radecka wrote a letter to the Jewish Historical Institute (ŻIH) in Warsaw asking to help her find Janek.
 He was the sole member of the Wajnberg family to have survived the bloody encounter with the Polish inhabitants of Gniewoszów after the war.
-Helena wanted to tell him about his parents – how they had died, and what they had been wearing at that moment, who had killed them, and who had buried their bodies in the old run-down Jewish cemetery.
+Pelagia wanted to tell him about his parents – how they had died, and what they had been wearing at that moment, who had killed them, and who had buried their bodies in the old run-down Jewish cemetery.

 She made numerous attempts to contact various Jewish organizations.
 She also frequently visited Gniewoszów and talked to the locals.
 All to no avail.
 After the war, she moved to a small town in Lower Silesia in order to be as far as possible from those painful memories.
-Helena agreed to tell us this dreadful story and to publish it in “Chidusz”, hoping this would help establish the truth about what really happened in Gniewoszów, and maybe also finally find Janek.
+Pelagia Radecka agreed to tell us this dreadful story and to publish it in “Chidusz”, hoping this would help establish the truth about what really happened in Gniewoszów, and maybe also finally find Janek.

 The Jews who fled neighboring villages after the war spoke about alleged murders committed in 1945 by Polish locals on their fellow Jewish neighbors returning home after having survived the turmoil of the war.